tomjoht/documentation-theme-jekyll/mydoc/mydoc_yaml_tutorial.md

 {% raw %}
 ```
-{% for item in site.data.mydoc.samplelist.salesteams %}
+{% for item in site.data.samplelist.salesteams %}
 <h3>{{item.title}}</h3>
 <ul>
 {% for entry in item.subitems %}